If you can see this check that

 www.sillynet.net -> IP address 12.0.0.30

 Hints.
 It is a master type.
 The zone file must be readable by the user "named".
-Remember to use "service named reload" when you change the config file.
+Remember to use "systemctl reload named.service" when you change the config file.
+If you reload and it does not work, what does "systemctl -l status named.service" tell you?

 Tests - not attempted